Spanning 9.98 million square kilometres, Canada has a lot to offer.

 These are the best cities to visit in Canada

 Toronto is one of the best cities in Canada to visit.
-Home to the Iroquois before European settlers made it their home in the 1800’s, Toronto is a modern city full of history, art galleries, theatres and museums.
-Toronto is one of the cleanest and safest cities you’ll ever visit and is just two hours from Niagara Falls.
+Home to the Iroquois before European settlers made it their home in the 1800s, Toronto is a modern city loaded with history, galleries, theatres and museums.
+Not to mention Toronto’s thriving live music scene.

 Things to do in Toronto